Robust Multivariate Functional Control Chart: The Robust Multivariate Functional Control Chart Framework

-where $\lbrace a\rbrace^{+}$ represents the positive part of $a$, and $\eta=G^{-1}(\alpha)$ is a large quantile of $G$.
-Following \cite{agostinelli2015robust}, in the following we consider $\alpha=0.95$ as the aim is to detect extreme cellwise outliers, but other choices could be considered as well.
-Finally, we flag $\left[nd_n\right]$ observations with the largest functional distances $D_{i}^{fil}$ as functional cellwise outliers (here $\left[a\right]$ is the largest integer less than or equal to $a$).
-From the arguments in \cite{agostinelli2015robust} and \cite{leung2016robust} the FUF is a consistent even when the actual distribution of $D_{i}^{fil}$ is unknown, that is asymptotically the filter will not wrongly flag a cellwise outlier provided that the tail of the chosen reference distribution $G$ is heavier (or equal) than that of the actual unknown distribution.
+where $\lbrace a\rbrace^{+}$ represents the positive part of $a$, and $\eta=G^{-1}(\alpha)$ is a large quantile of $D_{i}^{\text{fil}}$.
+As \cite{agostinelli2015robust}, we set $\alpha=0.95$.
+Finally, we flag $\lfloor nd_n\rfloor$ observations with the largest functional distances $D_{i}^{\text{fil}}$ as functional cellwise outliers, where $\lfloor \cdot \rfloor$ denotes the floor function.
+From the arguments in \cite{agostinelli2015robust} and \cite{leung2016robust} the proposed FUF is consistent even when the actual distribution of $D_{i}^{\text{fil}}$ is unknown.
+That is, when the tail of $G$ is heavier than or equal to that of the actual unknown distribution, it will flag a cellwise outlier asymptotically correctly.